Skip to main content

 Zoo / outdoor

-The second-most-visited zoo in the US, with an African Forest, Kipp Aquarium, and elephant complex — connected to Hermann Park's paddleboat lake and Japanese Garden.
+The second-most-visited zoo in the US.
+African Forest, Kipp Aquarium, and elephant complex.
+Connected to Hermann Park's paddleboat lake and Japanese Garden.

 Local Food to Try

-Vietnamese-Cajun crawfish (a Houston invention)Fajitas (Houston is considered their origin city)Gulf Coast seafood (blue crab, redfish, Gulf shrimp)Pho and bánh mì (second-largest Vietnamese community in the US)Kolaches with brisket and jalapeño
+Vietnamese-Cajun crawfish (a Houston invention)Fajitas (Houston is considered their origin city)Gulf Coast seafood (blue crab, redfish, Gulf shrimp)Pho and bÑnh mì (second-largest Vietnamese community in the US)Kolaches with brisket and jalapeño

 Getting Around

-The METRORail Red Line runs every 6 minutes on match days and stops directly at NRG Stadium for $1.25 — far easier than driving or rideshare; for neighborhoods, Montrose is walkable and the Museum District is bike-friendly, but the city is large and car or rideshare is needed to reach Space Center Houston (25 miles southeast).
+The METRORail Red Line runs every 6 minutes on match days and stops directly at NRG Stadium for $1.25.
+Much easier than driving or rideshare.
+For neighborhoods, Montrose is walkable and the Museum District is bike-friendly, but the city is large.
+A car or rideshare is needed to reach Space Center Houston (25 miles southeast).

 Quick Tips